 For activities involving athletics or sports, or those which involve travelling outside the city of Montreal, additional insurance may be required.
-Fill out the Declaration of Event & Insurance Request Form and contact the Operations Department (email@example.com) for details on how to obtain extra insurance for these activities.
+Fill out the Events & Activities Declaration Form and contact the Clubs and Services Coordinator (firstname.lastname@example.org) for details on how to obtain extra insurance for these activities.
 It may take at least 60 days to be processed by the insurance broker.

-If you also require a certificate for proof of insurance, or if you have any questions, please contact the Operations Department (firstname.lastname@example.org) directly.
+If you also require a certificate for proof of insurance, or if you have any questions, please contact the Clubs and Services Coordinator (email@example.com) directly.

 One of the many benefits of being a SSMU Club is having access to room and table bookings in the University Centre for events, meetings, parties, rehearsals, and other Club initiatives.

 As an Interim Club, you will receive a 50% discount on room booking reservations in the University Centre.
 As a Full Status Club, you will have up to 15 hours per week of free room booking in the building.

 To activate your account, please email the Events Coordinator at firstname.lastname@example.org.
 You will need your ssmu.ca email address to access the EMS room reservation system.